 Dunne argues that a CINO or equivalent role is essential, given the existing capacity constraints on both human and financial resources.
 Many Federal employees may have multiple responsibilities on top of their normal duties.
 Without someone dedicated full-time to working on innovation and pushing it, he believes, it is difficult to realize effective change.

 A CINO can break down organizational silos, particularly where agency areas are highly segmented with little interaction.
 Bell Labs was so successful, Dunne explained, because everyone ate lunch together in the same cafeteria—studies have documented that common daily interaction was the genesis for so many of the innovative breakthroughs Bell Labs produced.
 Conversations that cut across silos and create informal relationships are essential for building trust.
 “Without trust, you can’t have innovation,” Dunne says.
-“You have to know the people, trust their expert judgment and be able to work together to accomplish the common objective.
+[Dunne, M., phone interview with Policy Design Lab, July 18.
+2016] “You have to know the people, trust their expert judgment and be able to work together to accomplish the common objective.
 Without trust, there is a very quick communication; someone will shoot a question and the response is almost always, ‘No, you can’t do that.’
 Instead, [with more developed relationships], the response should be, “Okay.
 I understand your question.
 Tell me more.
 Help me understand what you’re trying to do and then I’ll give you some advice over how you can do it maybe a different ways and what you envision.”
+[Dunne, M., phone interview with Policy Design Lab, July 18.
+2016]

 Read More: The Quiet Clean Energy Innovation Revolution at the Department of Energy